solygambas/ethereum-solidity/playground/02-nft-marketplace/README.md

 - creating a Ethereum development environment with Hardat.
 - coding the NFT and the market smart contracts with OpenZeppelin.
 - testing the contracts with Chai and Ethers.
+- fetching NFTs with Axios.
+- supporting multiple providers with Web3Modal.

 Based on [How to Build a Full Stack NFT Marketplace on Ethereum with Polygon and Next.js](https://www.youtube.com/watch?v=GKJBEEXUha0) by Nader Dabit (2021).